fmaussion/climate_risks/book/recipes/01-which-dataset.md

 - You are working with **W5E5 data for historical periods** and need consistent **future climate projections**.
 - You require **daily-resolution** climate projections.
 - You are okay with using **only one climate model** for future projections (while multiple models are recommended for robust climate studies, using a single model is acceptable for daily-resolution studies).
+Note: I am in the process of downloading a few more model data - ask me if you want them.
 - You need **time-series data** or data for a **specific region** (but not global-scale analyses at daily resolution).
 ```